 Several regional organisations supported a reduction of the coordination in these congested bands and the WRC-12 decided to reduce the coordination arc by 2 degrees in the targeted bands, resulting in 8 degrees in C-band and 7 degrees in Ku-band.

 As many administrations felt that additional reductions were warranted, WRC-12 also adopted Resolution 756 (WRC-12) calling for further studies to clarify if it would be appropriate to introduce additional reductions in the coordination arcs in the above mentioned C- and Ku-bands, as well as introducing reductions in Ka-band (30/20 GHz).
-In addition, other alternatives to the T/T criteria to trigger coordination (C/I or pfd) in the application of RR No. 9.41 are to be evaluated.
+In addition, other alternatives to the ΔT/T criteria to trigger coordination (C/I or pfd) in the application of RR No. 9.41 are to be evaluated.